-3 Career Lessons from CNN Anchor and Novelist Jake Tapper was originally published on Vault.
+3 Career Lessons from CNN Anchor and Novelist Jake Tapper was originally published on Firsthand.

 Jake Tapper isn’t afraid of conflict.
 The CNN anchor and debate moderator is well known for asking his subjects and guests tough questions.
 So much so that The Washington Post has called him “tenacious,” “a merciless slayer of alternative facts,” and “the dogged deflator of political egos.”

 It’s likely that you’ve seen Tapper’s contentious interviews of trusted Donald Trump advisors Stephen Miller and Kellyanne Conway (trusted by Trump, that is).
 It’s also likely that you’ve seen at least a few clips of one of the two CNN shows that Tapper hosts: “The Lead” and “State Of The Union.”
 In addition, you might remember Tapper’s work as moderator of a GOP primary debate back in September 2015 in which he had to juggle 11 candidates all vying for precious air time (“Jake, Jake, Jake!“).

 Now there’s another place you can find Tapper’s work with conflict: in the fiction section of your local bookstore.
 Last month, Tapper published his first novel.
 Since then, he’s made several TV and radio appearances to promote his historical novel set in the McCarthy era.
 Tapper’s book, The Hellfire Club, has received mixed reviews (“intriguing” and “thrilling” but “uneven” seems to be the consensus).
 But no matter what critics and readers think about Tapper’s fiction debut, there’s much we can learn from the anchor, journalist, debate moderator, and, now, novelist.
 Here are three such lessons, all of which Tapper alludes to in a recent and very enlightening and entertaining (yet conflict-free) Fresh Air podcast.

 1. A few minutes here and there adds up.